 Yet despite the extensive number of books and films on D-Day across the decades, doing justice even to the events of that one day poses huge challenges.
 Most have viewed it through either too mythic or too narrow a lens – focusing too narrowly on a particular operation, nationality, outfit, or individual.
 American, British, and Canadian troops were dropped from the air or landed from thousands of vessels on five beaches that were Operation Neptune and Overlord’s designated targets.
 Those who disembarked on Juno confronted a world apart from those scaling the cliffs at Pointe du Hoc or clawing their way up the sands of Omaha.
 The operation to gain a foothold in Europe depended on a complex and shifting array of contingencies: disposition of German troops and their degree of preparation behind uneven defenses; the movement of tides; the weather.

 At the heart of this magisterial, immersive, and deeply humane book are the beaches and landing zones and those whose fate it was either to take or defend them.
-Capturing the full extent of D-Day is beyond the reach of one account, but Sand and Steel comes closer than anything to this point.
-Sand and Steel does what justice can be done for June 6, 1944, that day like no other. – Publisher’s dust jacket blurb, Sand and Steel
+Capturing the full extent of D-Day is beyond the reach of one account, but Sand & Steel comes closer than anything to this point.
+Sand & Steel does what justice can be done for June 6, 1944, that day like no other. – Publisher’s dust jacket blurb, Sand & Steel

-As the publisher’s dust jacket blurb points out, Sand and Steel is in the same category of Normandy-themed books as The Longest Day and D-Day: June 6,1944: The Climactic Battle of World War II.
-That is to say, despite its subtitle (The D-Day Invasion and the Liberation of France), Sand and Steel doesn’t cover the entire Normandy campaign from the initial landings to the liberation of Paris.
+As the publisher’s dust jacket blurb points out, Sand & Steel is in the same category of Normandy-themed books as The Longest Day and D-Day: June 6,1944: The Climactic Battle of World War II.
+Despite its subtitle (The D-Day Invasion and the Liberation of France), Sand & Steel doesn’t cover the entire Normandy campaign from the initial landings to the liberation of Paris.
 To put it simply, the author gives us a larger, expanded panoramic view of D-Day, following the format of the late Stephen Ambrose’s 1994 D-Day but with far more detail about the preparations for Operation Neptune and Overlord – and the effect of the influx of three million U.S. soldiers, airmen, sailors, and coast guardsmen starting in the spring of 1942 on the war-battered British Isles – from the Allied, French and German perspectives.

 Other sources of tension included a mutual cultural misunderstanding between the two English-speaking superpowers, the United States and the British Empire and its Commonwealth, which at the time also included the self-governed Dominion of Canada.
 The Brits – or Limeys – thought Americans would all be like the cowboys and gangsters they saw in the “cinema,” arrogant, uncouth, and too willing to bed British women whose men were away fighting the Axis in the Mediterranean and in Southeast Asia, while the “Yanks” thought their host country would be full of pretentious upper-class Colonel Blimp types who went around saying, “My dear chap, how good it is to see you, sir.”

 (The part about brash Americans bedding British women – married or otherwise – was partly true, much to the resentment of the poorly paid British Tommies and Canadians who were training for D-Day.
 The British half-joking line about the big-spending GIs was, “You Americans are overpaid, oversexed, and over here.”
 The Americans’ comeback was, “You Brits are underpaid, undersexed, and under Eisenhower.”
-But for the most part, the Anglo-American alliance endured throughout World War II, and endures today as the “special relationship” between London and Washington.)
+But, the Anglo-American alliance endured throughout World War II, and endures today as the “special relationship” between London and Washington.)